 Peace, integration, inclusion, solidarity: these are the guiding principles that inspire the “Rome Half Marathon VIA PACIS.”

-The second edition took place on Sunday 23 September, with the start in Piazza San Pietro at 9am.
-Participants who took part joined in spreading the message: "No to violence, No to racism, No to discrimination."
+The annual race starts in Piazza San Pietro.
+Participants join in spreading the message: "No to violence, No to racism, No to discrimination."

-Along the roads of the Italian capital, many chose to run: women, men, families, the young, the elderly, children, refugees, athletes, people with disabilities, everyone carrying a message of peace.
+Along the roads of the Italian capital, many choose to run: women, men, families, the young, the elderly, children, refugees, athletes, people with disabilities, everyone carrying a message of peace.

 Taking inspiration from the pilgrimage of the seven churches, the "via pacis" creates an ideal connection between Rome's emblematic places of worship.

-The event was promoted by Roma Capitale and the Pontifical Council for Culture, in collaboration with FIDAL – Italian Federation of Track and Field - and with the patronage of CONI and the Italian paralympic committee.
+The event counts on several sponsors including Roma Capitale, the Pontifical Council for Culture, has the collaboration of FIDAL – Italian Federation of Track and Field - and the patronage of CONI and the Italian paralympic committee.